-1 2 3 4 i)Although the appellant does not have a fee waiver, he or she is unable to pay for a reporter's transcript and funds are not available from the Transcript Reimbursement Fund (see rule 8.130(c)).
+1 2 3 4 (C)(iii)Although the appellant does not have a fee waiver, he or she is unable to pay for a reporter's transcript and funds are not available from the Transcript Reimbursement Fund (see rule 8.130(c)).
 A party proceeding in forma pauperis is deemed unable to pay for a transcript.
-5 6 7 (: 3) (B) If the e court denies the motion, the appellant must file a new notice designating cord on appeal under rule 8.121 within 10 days after the superior court 8 sends, or a party serves, the order of denial.
-(3) A An appellan n appellant's notice under (1) or motion under (2) must: 11 12 ( .
-A) Speci fy the date of each oral proceeding to be included in the settled statement: 13 14 e B) Descr ibe the proceedings specified under (A); 15 16 17 ( fy whether each proceeding designated under (A) was reported by a courter and, if so, for each such proceeding: 18 19 (i) Provide the name of the court reporter, if known; and 20 21 22 23 24 Identify whether a certified transcript has previously been prepared by checking the appropriate box on Appellant's Notice Designating Record on Appeal (Unlimited Civil Cases) (form APP-003) or, if that form is not used, placing an asterisk before that proceeding in the notice.
-25 ' ' nated oral proceedings in the superior court were reported by a court 28 29 30 31 32 ( . under is elec n 10 days after the appellant serves either a notice under (1) or a motion (2), the respondent may serve and file a notice indicating that he or she eting to provide a reporter's transcript in lieu of proceeding with a settled nent.
-The respondent must also either: 33 34 35 36 Deposit a certified transcript of all of the proceedings designated by the appellant under (3) and any additional proceedings designated by the respondent under rule 8.130(b)(3)(C); or 37 38 39 40 41 ' , Serve and file a notice that the respondent is requesting preparation, at the respondent's expense, of a reporter's transcript of all proceedings designated by the appellant under (3) and any additional proceedings designated by the respondent.
+5 6 7 (3) (B)) If the court denies the motion, the appellant must file a new notice designating the record on appeal under rule 8.121 within 10 days after the superior court 8 clerk sends, or a party serves, the order of denial.
+10 (3) An ap opellant's notice under (1) or motion under (2) must: 11 12 (A) Specify the date of each oral proceeding to be included in the settled statement: 13 14 (B) Describe the proceedings specified under (A): 15 16 17 (B) Identify whether each proceeding designated under (A) was reported by a court reporter and, if so, for each such proceeding: 18 19 (i) Provide the name of the court reporter, if known; and 20 21 22 23 24 (ii) Identify whether a certified transcript has previously been prepared by checking the appropriate box on Appellant's Notice Designating Record on Appeal (Unlimited Civil Cases) (form APP-003) or, if that form is not used, placing an asterisk before that proceeding in the notice.
+252627 (4) If the report designated oral proceedings in the superior court were reported by a court ter: 28 29 30 31 32 (A) Within 10 days after the appellant serves either a notice under (1) or a motion under (2), the respondent may serve and file a notice indicating that he or she is electing to provide a reporter's transcript in lieu of proceeding with a settled statement.
+The respondent must also either: 33 34 35 36 (i) Deposit a certified transcript of all of the proceedings designated by the appellant under (3) and any additional proceedings designated by the respondent under rule 8.130(b)(3)(C); or 37 38 39 40 41 (ii) Serve and file a notice that the respondent is requesting preparation, at the respondent's expense, of a reporter's transcript of all proceedings designated by the appellant under (3) and any additional proceedings designated by the respondent.
 This notice must be accompanied by either 42 the required deposit for the reporter's transcript under rule 8.130(b)(1) or